 Students will complete and submit a minimum of one (1) course each week and may not exceed three (3) courses per week.
 It is the student's responsibility to make sure Recording Radio Film Connection & CASA Schools has received completed courses and the student has reported their hours.
-Testing is conducted online and grading of the quiz or exam is done upon the conclusion of the test by the Academic Facilitator.
+Testing is conducted online and grading of the quiz or exam is done upon the conclusion of the test.
 Computerized grading provides immediate scoring of the test and is available to the student at that time.

 Students are to document all time and activities in each studio session (externship).
 This information is meant to be submitted electronically to the Student Services Department as a blog entry.
 A template for this journal will be provided to each student upon acceptance to a program.
 Practical assignments are required during the externship to determine level of achievement and understanding.
-The assignments are typically graded within 10 days after the assignment is received by the institution.
-These assignments are reviewed with the student.
+The assignments are typically graded within 48 hours and reviewed with the student.

-Students are required to keep all appointments with their Academic Facilitator, whether for Student Services Advisors or any other scheduled appointment.
+Students are required to keep all appointments with their Faculty/Faculty/Academic Facilitator, whether for Student Services Advisors or any other scheduled appointment.
 If they must cancel, students are asked to provide 24-48 hours' notice.
-Some courses will have two assignments, one to be turned in to the student's Mentor, another to be turned in to Academic Facilitator.
+Some courses will have two assignments, one to be turned in to the student's Mentor, another to be turned in to Faculty/Faculty/Academic Facilitator.

 Paid externship is not provided by Recording Radio Film Connection & CASA Schools or any of its employees or executives, or the Mentor, the station, studio, or company at which the student is earning externship hours.
-Physical attendance is required and recorded during the externship portion of the program.
 It is the student's responsibility to make sure Recording Radio Film Connection & CASA Schools has received completed courses and the student has reported their hours.